SkillsUnion/tamkeen-software/docs/2-fullstack/react-2/useReducer.md

   ...
 ```

+###  Mini-Exercise

+In order for the app to completely work, the handlerMinus and handlerChangePrice should also be included in the reducer function.
+The exercise's goal is for the learners to implement the two functions.

 ### Add Context Provider to Top-Level Component

 Recall how the Context Provider needs to be added to the top-level component